 The Frosmo Platform uploads the custom script and associated media files (ones added directly to modifications) to the CDN every time they need to be updated, that is, every time something on your site is changed using the Control Panel.
 The assets are always exported to CloudFront and, when needed, copied from CloudFront to other CDNs.

 The Frosmo scripts are optimized for performance, making the loading times generally faster than that of advertising scripts.
-The Frosmo Core library is very compact, less than 50 KB.
-The size of the custom script usually varies between 16 KB and 32 KB.
+The Frosmo Core library is very compact, only about 54 KB in size.
+The size of the custom script usually varies between 16-32 KB.
 To prevent the custom script from growing too large, make sure that you don't maintain unnecessary segments, placements, or modifications whose content is preloaded for your site.
-For more information about managing and removing items using the Frosmo Control Panel, see Managing segments, Managing placements, and Working with modifications.
+For more information about managing and removing items using the Frosmo Control Panel, see Working with segments, Working with placements, and Working with modifications.

 Working mainly with content procured by our customers means that Frosmo content modifications should not increase any overhead.
 Naturally, this depends on the type of content being used; high-definition images and videos are slower to load.
 When Frosmo is used to filter away (hide) existing content, Frosmo's optimized version of a website can be even faster than the original site.